benoit-liquet/SEMI-MARKOV-VIGNETTE/Section4-2.md

 mtrans[3, c(1, 2)] <- c("W", "W")
 ```

-We first consider a reversible three state model as in Krol and Saint pierre (2005).
+We first consider a reversible three state model as in Krol and Saint-Pierre (2005).
 Three covariates are available in this study : severity (disease severity: coded 1 if severe, 0 if mild-moderate asthma), BMI (body mass index: 1 if BMI >= 25, 0 if BMI < 25) and sex (1 if men, 0 if women).

-In this illustration we only use the BMI variable covariate and fit a first full parametric weibull semi-markov model using sojourn distribution approach.
+In this illustration, we only use the BMI variable covariate and fit a first full parametric Weibull semi-Markov model using sojourn distribution approach.

 ```r